intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 and how it compares to some other selected industries such as aviation.
-Dwelling deeper into the energy consumption and the carbon footprint of the ICT sector there was discussion regarding how the impact was split amongst the networks, datacenters and user devices (with the user devices appearing to contribute to the largest fraction of the impact).
+Dwelling deeper into the energy consumption and the carbon footprint of the ICT sector there was discussion regarding how the impact was split amongst the networks, data centres and user devices (with the user devices appearing to contribute to the largest fraction of the impact).

 There were also further discussions both during the presentations and in the hallway chats regarding the press and media coverage of the potential environment technologies.
-The overall sense of the participants seemed to be that there was a lot of sensational headlines but they were not really backed by measurements done by the industry and academia and were fraught with errors.
-Some of these media reports were off by quite a bit, sometimes even by an order of magnitude (e.g. mixing up MBps vs Mbps in calculations).
+The overall sense of the participants seemed to be that there was a lot of sensational headlines, but they were not really backed by measurements done by the industry and academia, and were fraught with errors.
+Some of these media reports were off by quite a bit, sometimes even by an order of magnitude (e.g., confusing MBps vs Mbps in calculations).

-In the rest of the session we looked at both additional data collected from the operators as well as factors that – depending on circumstances – may drive energy consumption.
+In the rest of the session we looked at both additional data collected from the operators as well as factors that - depending on circumstances - may drive energy consumption.
 These include for instance peak capacity and energy proportionality.
 If energy consumption is little affected by offered load, the ratio of peak capacity to typical usage becomes a critical factor in energy